 SLU's policies on faculty qualifications satisfy the requirements of SLU's institutional accreditor, the Higher Learning Commission (see HLC Criteria 3.C.1, 3.C.2, and 3.C.4), as well as HLC's.
 These policies also satisfy applicable requirements of boards of higher education in those states in which SLU operates traditional on-ground programs, the 1818 Program, distance education, clinical/practicum oversight, etc. (for example, see the regulations of the Illinois Board of Higher Education).
 These policies are not negotiable.
 Assumed Practice B.2.
 These policies also satisfy applicable requirements of boards of higher education in those states in which SLU operates traditional on-ground programs, the 1818 Program, distance education, clinical/practicum oversight, etc. (For an example, see the regulations of the Illinois Board of Higher Education).
-These policies also satisfy applicable requirements of boards of higher education in those states in which SLU operates traditional on-ground programs, the 1818 Program, distance education, clinical/practicum oversight, etc. (For an example, see the regulations of the Illinois Board of Higher Education).
+These policies Board of Higher Education.
+These policies are not negotiable.
+Successful the traditional on-ground programs, the 1818 Program, distance education, clinical/practicum oversight, etc. (For an example, see the regulations of the Illinois Board of Higher Education).
 These policies are not negotiable.